PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 16:41:46
+Last updated: 2024-04-07 16:42:19
-Random Quote: People say Hawkins is cursed.
-They're not way off. - Dustin Henderson
+Random Quote: HR: "I know this is classic HR to say, but: You're not alone."
+Steven: "Yeah.
+That's like, part of the problem, innit?" - Arthur Harrow